knative/eventing/README.md

 # Kubernetes Extensions

 Eventing extends Kubernetes with Custom Resource Definitions (CRDs).
-The following Custom Resources (CRs) are related in the production and consumption of events:
+The following Custom Resources (CRs) are used in the production and consumption of
+events:

 #### Channels